tladesignz/CSPHeader/README.md

 [![License](https://img.shields.io/cocoapods/l/CSPHeader.svg?style=flat)](https://cocoapods.org/pods/CSPHeader)
 [![Platform](https://img.shields.io/cocoapods/p/CSPHeader.svg?style=flat)](https://cocoapods.org/pods/CSPHeader)

+## Summary

+CSPHeader parses, manipulates and generates Content-Security-Policy headers.

+## Description

+This library parses, manipulates and generates Content-Security-Policy (CSP) headers.

+This is especially useful, when you want to modify a CSP of a web page you display in your app and which needs some JavaScript injected.

+You could also build a CSP analyzer or generator app with it.

+This is the first release and may contain some rough edges.

+Pull requests wellcome!

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.